Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 ### Forecasting the Validation Period

 Next, I ask the model to generate predictions for the same dates that exist in the validation dataset.
-This is exactly the same process as in [Building My First Sales Forecast in Python with Prophet](https://github.com/Ibarca/Building-My-First-Sales-Forecast-in-Python-with-Prophet/blob/main/README.md) .
+This follows the same logic as in [Building My First Sales Forecast in Python with Prophet](https://github.com/Ibarca/Building-My-First-Sales-Forecast-in-Python-with-Prophet/blob/main/README.md) .

 ```python
 future = test[["ds"]]